ken-oS9m4Tq1/ethertron/README.md

 ```

-To update an account password, use `change_passcode.js`:
+To update an account password, use the `update` command:

 ```
 > ethertron update new.acct